paymill/paymill-shopware/Frontend/PaymPaymentCreditcard/README.md

 - Go to the directory you just unzipped the Plugin into, and copy the "Frontend" Folder into the Community Directory of your Shopware installation ("Shopware Directory"\engine\Shopware\Plugins\Community)
 - In your administration backend install the PaymillPaymentCreditcard plugin and go to the configuration section where you can insert your private and public key (that you can find in your Paymill cockpit [https://app.paymill.de/](https://app.paymill.de/ "Paymill cockpit")).
 - Finally activate the plugin and customize it to your needs under Settings > Payment methods.

+##Translation of payment method displaynames
+If you are interested in translating the displayname of any payment method, you can do so by following these steps:

+* Got to the Shopware Backend
+* Click on Configuration/Payment Methods
+* Select the desired method (Paymill Methods will show as "Kreditkartenzahlung" and "Lastschrift"
+* Click on the globe icon in the right corner of the Description field
+* Select the desired languange from the list in the left frame
+* Enter your translation for the payment name
+* After you save your changes, you are good to go.